Medically reviewed: June 7, 2018

-Chicory is a perennial plant indigenous to Europe, India, and Egypt.
+Chicory is a perennial plant with bright blue flowers native to Europe, India, and Egypt.
 It was introduced to the US in the late 19th century.
 It grows as a weed in temperate climates and is widely cultivated in northern Europe.
-Chicory has bright blue flowers, and is a member of the Asteraceae (daisy) family.
 The dried root is the primary part of the plant used.

 What is the recommended dosage?

-There is no recent published clinical evidence to guide dosage of chicory.
-Typical doses of the herb in classical use are 3 to 5 g/day.
+There is no recent evidence to advise on dosages of chicory.
+Typical doses of the herb in traditional use were 3 to 5 g/day.